MicrosoftDocs/power-platform/power-platform/admin/business-continuity-disaster-recovery.md

 :::image type="content" source="media/bcdr.png" alt-text="Diagram illustrating a geo-secondary replica of data storage and compute infrastructure.":::

 The above illustration shows that when primary Region A gets impacted during an outage, production type environments from Region A failover to secondary Region B, which is healthy.
-No action is taken on other types of [environments](/power-platform/admin/environments-overview) such as default, Trial, sandbox, Teams or developer.
+No action is taken on other types of [environments](/power-platform/admin/environments-overview) such as default, Trial, sandbox, Teams, or developer.

 To learn more about data protection in nonproduction environments, see [Back up and restore environments](/power-platform/admin/backup-restore-environments).

 ## How will you be notified of an Outage?

  The primary communications channel is via [Service Health Dashboard](/power-platform/admin/notifications-explained) (SHD) within Microsoft and Power platform admin centers.
-The Microsoft communications team will initiate the process by posting initial communications to notify you of the outage and post necessary updates to the SHD as needed.
+The Microsoft communications team initiates the process by posting initial communications to notify you of the outage and post necessary updates to the SHD as needed.
 For more information on how to view your messages on the admin center, see [Home page dashboard](/power-platform/admin/admin-documentation#home-page-dashboard).
 To be better prepared, visit the [readiness page](/services-hub/unified/health/ir-m365).

 ## Failover and failback processes and criteria for business continuity